dkuang1980/promptsite/README.md

 ## Overview

-*You will never miss a prompt version again with PromptSite.*

-PromptSite is a lightweight prompt management package that helps you version control, track, experiment and debug with your LLM prompts with ease.
-The main features are:
+PromptSite is a lightweight prompt management package that helps you version control, develop, and experiment with your LLM prompts with ease.

+## Key Features
-- **Version Control**: Track versions during prompt engineering
+- **Version Control**: Track and manage different versions of your prompts during the engineering process
-- **Flexible Storage**: Choose between local file storage or Git-based storage
+- **Flexible Storage**: Choose between local file storage or Git-based storage backends
-- **Run Tracking**: Automatically track and analyze prompt executions
+- **Run Tracking**: Automatically track and analyze prompt executions and LLM responses
+- **Synthetic Data Generation**: Generate synthetic relational data to quickly test prompts
 - **CLI Interface**: Comprehensive command-line tools for prompt management
-- **Python Decorator**: Simple integration with existing LLM code
+- **Python Decorator**: Simple integration with existing LLM code through decorators
-- **Variable Management**: Manage and validate variables for prompts
+- **Variable Management**: Define, validate and manage variables used in prompts

 ## Key Differentiators
-- **Focused on Experimentation**: Optimized for rapid prompt iteration, debugging, and experimentation during development
 - **No Heavy Lifting**: Minimal setup, no servers, databases, or API keys required - works directly with your local filesystem or Git
 - **Seamless Integration**: Automatically tracks prompt versions and runs through simple Python decorators
 - **Developer-Centric**: Designed for data scientists and engineers to easily integrate into existing ML/LLM workflows
+- **Designed for Experimentation**: Optimized for rapid prompt iteration, debugging, and experimentation for LLM development

 Checkout the [documentation](https://dkuang1980.github.io/promptsite/).